devakapatel/t9-nextra-3/pages/sem-6/assignments/software-engineering-with-UML/assignment-1.md

 # Assignment 1

-## 1) <mark> What is Software Engineering?
+## <mark> 1)What is Software Engineering?
 Explain the Evolving role of software with software crisis on the horizon and software myths. </mark>

 ### Software Engineering, Evolving Role of Software, and Software Crisis